fnaumenko/isChIP/README.md

 Range: 1-2e6<br>
 Default: 1

-`-b|--bg <float>`<br>
+`-G|--ground <float;float>`<br>
+specifies foreground and background levels.

+**Within *test* mode** foreground is defined as the number of selected fragments, which are intersected with the *template* binding sites, as a percentage of the total number of generated fragments.<br>
-specifies the background level: in *test* mode the number of selected fragments, which are not intersected with the template binding sites, as a percentage of the foreground (see the `-f|--fg` option).<br>
+Background is defined as the number of selected fragments, which are not intersected with the *template* binding sites, as a percentage of the foreground.<br>
-In *control* mode the level of losses is specified by the `-f|--fg` option, this option is ignored.<br>
-In practice a level of 1-3% corresponds with a good experimental data set, while a level of more than 6% leads to generate data with a rather low signal-to-noise ratio.<br>
+In practice a background level of 1-3% corresponds with a good experimental data set, while a level of more than 6% leads to generate data with a rather low signal-to-noise ratio.
-Range: 0-100<br>
-Default: 1

-`-f|--fg <float>`<br>
-specifies the foreground level: in *test* mode the number of selected fragments which are intersected with the *template* binding events, as a percentage of the total number of generated fragments.<br>
-In *control* mode the number of selected fragments, as a percentage of the total number of generated fragments.<br>
+**Within *control* mode** foreground is defined as the number of selected fragments, as a percentage of the total number of generated fragments.
-This option is designed to simulate overall loss (see the `-n|--cells` option).<br>
-Range: 0-100<br>
+It should be considered as the level of overall loss.<br>
+Background value is ignored.<br>
+Range: 0-100 for both values<br>
-Default: 100
+Default: 100;1

 `-D|--mda`<br>
 applies MDA technique.
 The amplification model is simplified due to non-essential details: